 The point is that Mr. Hartley’s band should have stopped playing immediately and tried to save themselves.
 Common sense should have prevailed.
 The band should have headed for the life rafts.
 But, sometimes people just do what they think they are supposed to be doing, without regard for common sense.

 So, what does this have to do with customer service?
 The best companies hire people who are smart, problem-solving, customer-focused people who look for ways to work around having to say NO and come up with ways to say YES.
 They don’t get stuck on company policy.
-They work within the rules, but also understand flexibility.
+And they work within the rules, but also understand flexibility.
 They will do what’s right for both the company and the customer.
 In short, they use common sense, especially when the ship is going down – or a customer is angry.

 (Copyright © MMXVII, Shep Hyken)